makrai/notes/rouhizadeh16-psycho-self-emnlp.md

 # Abstract

 * rate of 1sg pronouns predicts demographic and psychological factors
-* We find that pronouns are overall more predictive when taking
+* We find that
+  * pronouns are overall more predictive when taking into account
     * dependency relations and
-  * verb semantic categories into account, and,
+    * verb semantic categories
   * the direction of the relationship can change

 # Introduction